mff-uk/sparqless/docs/configuration.md

 speed up observations on large datasets.
 A good default value is `1000`, and for best results, combine this value with [hot reloading](hot_reloading.md), where each iteration of hot reloading increases it by an order of magnitude.

+When analyzing the range for each attribute and association, a sample of up to `propertySampleSize` occurences is selected, and their types are used to determine that property's type.
+Setting `propertySampleSize` is highly recommended, with a reasonable default being `100` or `1000`.
+While this setting may in some rare cases lead to the generated schema missing some return types for some properties, leaving it unlimited may result in errors during observation for large datasets, where the process is unable to allocate enough memory to hold all of the observations.

 `ontologyPrefixIri` sets the IRI for the ontology created during observation.
 You should not need to modify this value from the default